-By this time it had also been established that radiation effects depended not only upon the number of ions being formed, but also upon their distribution within living tissue.
+By this time, it had also been established that radiation effects depended not only upon the number of ions being formed, but also upon their distribution within living tissue.
 Dense trails of ions cause more damage than the same number of ions spread widely apart.
 Thus, the specific ionization (ions per unit distance) must be taken into consideration.
 X and gamma radiation and beta particles tend to produce ions spread relatively far apart, while alpha particles and neutrons tend to cause dense trails of ions.
 The x-ray, beta, and gamma radiation is referred to as low Linear Energy Transfer (low LET) radiation, while alpha particles and neutrons are called high LET radiation.
-One explanation for the difference in effect between high and low LET radiation is that the cells within a living organism can repair small amounts of damage caused by radiation.
+One explanation for the difference in effect between high and low LET radiation.
 However, if there is too much damage within one cell, the repair mechanism may be overwhelmed and the cell may die or be irreparably damaged.